 No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Adults and Communities 196 Emergency TRO and Highway/Public Rights of Way Closure/Diversions.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Council Delegated 197 Permanent TRO and Highway/Public Rights of Way Closures/Diversions/Modifications.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Council Delegated In consultation with Cabinet Member(s) and Ward Members 198 To serve notices and carry out works to reinstate and define paths and remove crops under Schedule 12A of the Highways Act 1980 as amended by the Rights of Way Act 1990.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Council Delegated In consultation with Landowners 199 To deal with any application for temporary diversions, licences and extensions of time limits related to agricultural practices and public rights of way, under Highways Act 1980, Section 134 and Section 135 as amended by the Rights of Way Act 1990.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Council Delegated In consultation with Landowners 200 Powers of entry on to land, together with the service of appropriate notices, under the Rights of Way Act 1990 (Sections 7 and 8).
-Corporate Director for Growth, Enterprise and Environment / Executive Delegated In consultation with Landowners
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Council Delegated 197 Permanent TRO and Highway/Public Rights of Way Closures/Diversions/Modifications.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Council Delegated In consultation with Cabinet Member(s) and Ward Members 198 To serve notices and carry out works to reinstate and define paths and remove crops under Schedule 12A of the Highways Act 1980 as amended by the Rights of Way Act 1990.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Council Delegated In consultation with Landowners 199 To deal with any application for temporary diversions, licences and extensions of time limits related to agricultural practices and public rights of way, under Highways Act 1980, Section 134 and Section 135 as amended by the Rights of Way Act 1990.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Council Delegated In consultation with Landowners 200 Powers of entry on to land, together with the service of appropriate notices, under the Rights of Way Act 1990 (Sections 7 and 8).
+Executive Director for Growth, Enterprise and Environment / Executive Delegated In consultation with Landowners

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Managing Director / Corporate Director for Adults and Communities 201 To implement Traffic Surveys/Roadside Interviews/Traffic Signs.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with the Chief Constable 202 To manage and develop Traffic Signal Operation.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with Middlesbrough Lead Authority 203 Determination of the locations of red light and speed cameras and their installation.
-Corporate Director for Growth, Enterprise / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with the Chief Constable Road S Safety - 1 204 Road Safety Plan Preparation and Implementation Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated 205 Duty to provide education, promotion and training.
-Corporate Director for Executive
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Managing Director / Executive Director for Adults and Communities 201 To implement Traffic Surveys/Roadside Interviews/Traffic Signs.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with the Chief Constable 202 To manage and develop Traffic Signal Operation.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with Middlesbrough Lead Authority 203 Determination of the locations of red light and speed cameras and their installation.
+Executive Director for Growth, Enterprise / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with the Chief Constable Road S Safety 204 Road Safety Plan Preparation and Implementation Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated

-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Delegated 206 Accident Statistics Provision and Maintenance of Records and Analysis Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with the Chief Constable Car Pa rking 207 Powers to determine, implement and operate a Charging Scheme and Control of Use Orders on car parks.
-Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated In consultation with Cabinet Member.
-208 Institute legal proceedings in respect of contravention of Car Parking Regulations Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Adults and Communities Executive Delegated 209 Maintenance of all Car Parks (charging and non-charging) Corporate Director for Growth, Enterprise and Environment / Managing Director / Corporate Director for Executive Delegated
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 205 Duty to provide education, promotion and training.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated 206 Accident Statistics Provision and Maintenance of Records and Analysis Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with the Chief Constable Car Pa rking 207 Powers to determine, implement and operate a Charging Scheme and Control of Use Orders on car parks.
+Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated In consultation with Cabinet Member.
+208 Institute legal proceedings in respect of contravention of Car Parking Regulations Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Director for Adults and Communities Executive Delegated 209 Maintenance of all Car Parks (charging and non-charging) Executive Director for Growth, Enterprise and Environment / Managing Director / Executive Delegated